-Media platforms rely on cookies, tiny files that can track us across different pages and even sites.
+Media platforms rely on cookies, tiny files that can track us across different pages and sites.
 Cookies are beneficial for various features, including advertising, managing reader preferences and ensuring a consistent experience while you visit a site.

 An advertising revolution